-Category: iPad, Rumor
+Category: Hardware, iPhone, Rumor

-Stay tuned for further details as they become available.
+Stay tuned for additional details as they become available.